 Do you think you have ever seen Pascal's law in action?
 How many of you have ever tried to step onto a balloon?
 I need a volunteer (inflate a balloon to demonstrate the following).
-This volunteer will step on the balloon while we observe the effects of his/her actions.
-What do you think will happen when s/he steps on the balloon?
+This volunteer will step on the balloon while we observe the effects of their actions.
+What do you think will happen when they step on the balloon?
 Why do you think it would do that?
 (Have the student volunteer step on the balloon and make sure students make observations.)
 Did the balloon do what you thought it would?
 Why did it do that?
 When pressure is placed on the top of the balloon, the air within is dispersed to the rest of the balloon resulting in either a misshapen balloon or one that distorts to the point of failure, and then breaks under the pressure.
 This proves that Pascal's law is still in effect!

 Does Pascal's law work with liquid as well?
 It was stated earlier that fluid power includes both gases and liquids and Pascal's law also applies to liquids.
 I need another volunteer (Have ready a bottle, balloon and two matchstick heads to demonstrate the following.
 Fill the bottle with water nearly to the top and drop the matchstick heads into the water.
 When at rest, the matchstick heads float at the top of the water.
 Stretch the neck of an inflated balloon over the bottle, and press a finger onto the balloon, going into the bottle.
 The matchstick heads will float down into the bottle as the pressure increases on the water.)
 Why do you think the matchstick heads sunk down when the finger was placed into the bottle?
 Can someone explain the cause of this?
 This is another example Pascal's law in effect.
 Do you think we could use this law to help determine how much power a fluid power system can provide?
 What other information might we need to find out how much force can be produced by a system?